jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t0001-init/default/divergences.md

     CF: xdg_config_home at path.c:1542:9
     CT: xdg_config_home_for at path.c:1524:0
     CF: xdg_config_home_for at path.c:1529:16
-    CT: Jump to external code
+    CT: Jump to external code for _getenv
-    CF: Jump to external code
+    CF: Jump to external code for _getenv
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _getenv
     CF: xdg_config_home_for at path.c:1533:9
-    CT: Jump to external code
+    CT: Jump to external code for _getenv
-    CF: Jump to external code
+    CF: Jump to external code for _getenv
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _getenv
     CF: xdg_config_home_for at path.c:1535:10
     CT: mkpathdup at path.c:504:0
     CF: mkpathdup at path.c:508:2